The Book of James Message Four

 Ephesians 4:13 Till we all come in the unity of the faith, and of the knowledge of the Son of God, unto a perfect man, unto the measure of the stature of the fulness of Christ:

-Are you consistent in your love for God and in your service unto Him?
+Are we consistent in our love for God and in our service unto Him?
 James is encouraging us to have faith in God and look after others – God will look after us!